This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links, but I’m also a paying customer.

-Check out my fun new tool to help you pick the best Book of the Month selection for your taste: my Ultimate Guide to the Book of the Month Judges and free, downloadable template to help you find your go-to BOTM judge!
+I’ve just updated my Ultimate Guide to the Book of the Month Judges to reflect the February 2018 structural changes that significantly changed the judges that appeared regularly.
+Here’s a free, downloadable template to help you find your go-to BOTM judge!

 Selected By: Liberty Hardy (co-host of Book Riot‘s All the Books podcast)

 A literary courtroom drama about a Korean immigrant family and a young, single mother accused of murdering her eight-year-old autistic son.